AnjaliRajagopal/Worldhappiness/README.md

 The dataset contains the different indicators of happiness and ladder scores for all the countries in different regions of the world.This data is taken from www.kaggle.com

-To run the app directly from console
+# To run the App from console

 install(shiny)